To enjoy this web site, please instruct your browser to accept scripts.

 Animal Research Ethics

 Much of biomedical research is conducted with non-human animal subjects.
 Although a small fraction of this research is directed at improvements in veterinary care, the major goal is to improve human health.
-Vivisection, or ex- perimentation with living organisms, is performed in animals for the benefit of humankind.
-Simply put, some research procedures are too harmful to be conducted on human sub- jects; so, we use animals instead.
-Of course, we also use animals (and plants and fungi, for that matter) be- cause they provide the opportunity for the study of complex human processes in simpler, more manageable "models".
-However, it cannot be denied that we often use animals in research because it would be inhumane to use human subjects for the same purpose.
+Experimentation with living organisms is performed in animals for the benefit of humankind.

 © R. Refinetti · www.circadian.org · All rights reserved